 The data is obtained as 3D digital scans.
 The process starts with taking masks of the dorsal area of tongue of participants on silicone polymers.
 These masks are scanned using a 3D scanner, which yields a set of 3D points.
 These points are then passed through a surface reconstruction algorithm~\cite{kazhdan2013screened} implemented in Meshlab~\cite{cignoni2008meshlab}, which yields a mesh and a corresponding surface (see Figure \ref{fig:tongue_surface}).
 This process was developed by Andablo et al~\cite{andablo20203d}.

 From this mesh data, we extract {\em segments} that are candidates for papillae.
 The extraction process is as follows.
 Around a point $P$ on the surface, select the set $B$ of points within a radius $r + \delta$, where $r=\max(r_{\mathrm{fungiform}}, r_{\mathrm{filiform}})$ $\mathrm{\mu m}$ and $\delta = 100\mathrm{\mu m}$, which we find to work well in practice.
 A plane fit to $B$ based on the RANSAC algorithm \cite{fischler1981random} represents our best approximation of the plane of the segment base.
-The {\em local maximum $m$} in the segment is defined as the point $M$ furthest away from the plane.
+The {\em local maximum $m$} in the segment is defined as the point furthest away from the plane.
 This point is assumed to be the peak of a papilla, if present.
 Finally, we cut a region of radius $r$ around $m$ representing a candidate mesh for a papilla.
 Figure~\ref{fig:topological_information_varies}(a) and Figure~\ref{fig:topological_information_varies}(b) show such extracted segments for a fungiform and filiform papilla, while Figure~\ref{fig:topological_information_varies}(c) shows general surface area without any papilla.
 These three kinds of elements are the basis of our study.

 A total of $2092$ segments extracted from scans of $15$ participants were labeled manually as Fungiform, Filiform or None.
 In the statistical workflow, a random subset of the segments (called the training set) is used to develop statistical models, while the remaining (the test set) -- whose labels are unknown to the model -- are used to test the accuracy of the models in a task of correctly predicting the label class (called {\em classification}).
 All accuracies reported in this paper are accuracy on the test set of unseen data.
-The analysis and machine learning are carried out on a large set of features (Table~\ref{tab:feature-table-final}).
-In past work\cite{andablo20203d}, height and radii have been found to be distinctive between papillae types.
-Our more comprehensive segment dataset and computational models show that these baseline features are insufficient for high accuracy automated detection of papillae type and other tasks.
+The analysis and machine learning are carried out on a large set of features (Table \ref{tab:feature-table-final}).
+In past work\cite{andablo20203d}, baseline features height and radii have been found to be distinctive between papillae types.
+Our more comprehensive segment dataset and computational models improve upon these baseline features to attain high accuracy automated detection of papillae type and other tasks.